patriciogonzalezvivo/eyeo16/README.md

 Note:
-**add slide of jesus view then go back to the rio map** **start zoomed out more - rotate to be classic jesus view** At Mapzen, we are working in this is a visualization of sea level rising.
+**add slide of jesus view then go back to the rio map** **start zoomed out more - rotate to be classic jesus view**

+**At Mapzen, we are working in this is a visualization of sea level rising**.
-It is made with our VectorTiles made from OpenStreetMap data together with our new elevation raster tiles.
+It is made with our **VectorTiles** (made from OpenStreetMap data) together with our **new elevation raster tiles**.

-Combined it's possible to construct a terrain with world coverage and see what areas are affected by the sea level rising.
+**Combined it's possible to construct a terrain with world coverage** and see **what areas are affected by the sea level rising**.

-Althought sea-level-rise estimates disagree, and it's hard to find consensus on papers, this map will be useful to help with the communication arround climate change.
+Althought sea-level-rise **estimates disagree**, and it's hard to find consensus on papers, this map will be useful to **help with the communication arround climate change**.

 --